-{ \textsc{\bf Abstract.} In this paper we consider arbitrary intervals in the left weak order of the symmetric group.
-We show that the Lehmer codes of permutations in an interval forms a distributive lattice under the product order.
+In this paper we consider arbitrary intervals in the left weak order on the symmetric group $S_n$.
+We show that the Lehmer codes of permutations in an interval form a distributive lattice under the product order.
 Furthermore, the rank-generating function of this distributive lattice matches that of the weak order interval.
-We construct a poset such that the order ideals of the poset, ordered by inclusion, is isomorphic to the poset of Lehmer codes of permutations in the interval.
-We show that there are at least $\left(\lfloor\frac{n}{2}\rfloor\right)!$ permutations in $S_n$ that form a rank-symmetric interval in the weak order.}
+We construct a poset such that its lattice of order ideals is isomorphic to the lattice of Lehmer codes of permutations in the given interval.
+We show that there are at least $\left(\lfloor\frac{n}{2}\rfloor\right)!$ permutations in $S_n$ that form a rank-symmetric interval in the weak order.